AgenaRisk/api-r/agena.ai/README.md

                       output = "example_sa_results.json")
 ```

-This function will create the .cmpx file for the model and the separate .json files required for the dataSet and sensitivity analysis configuration file, and send them to the local API (cloned and compiled within the R-Agena directory), obtain the sensitivity analysis result values and create the output file in the R-Agena directory, and remove the model, dataSet and config files used for sensitivity analysis from the directory. `local_api_sensitivity()` looks at the `dataSet` field of `sens_config` to determine which dataSet to use, if the field doesn't exist, the default behaviour is to create a new dataSet without any observations for the sensitivity analysis.
+This function will create the .cmpx file for the model and the separate .json files required for the dataSet and sensitivity analysis configuration file, and send them to the local API (cloned and compiled within the working directory), obtain the sensitivity analysis result values and create the output file in the working directory, and remove the model, dataSet and config files used for sensitivity analysis from the directory. `local_api_sensitivity()` looks at the `dataSet` field of `sens_config` to determine which dataSet to use, if the field doesn't exist, the default behaviour is to create a new dataSet without any observations for the sensitivity analysis.

 # 10. R-Agena Use Case Examples